Esri/arcgis-maps-sdk-unity-samples/README.md

 Here is a Unity project containing a set of samples showing you how to accomplish various things using the combined features of Unity and the ArcGIS Maps SDK for Unity.

 ## Features
+* [Feature service REST API](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/FeatureLayer) - See how to query a feature service to create game objects in Unity located at real world positions.
+* [Geocoding](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/Geocoding) - Search for an address or click on the surface to get the address of that location.
 * [Line of sight](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/LineOfSight) - See how to check line of sight between two object in Unity.
 * [Feature service REST API](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/FeatureLayer) - See how to query a feature service to create game objects in Unity located at real world positions.
 * [Geocoding](https://github.com/Esri/arcgis-maps-sdk-unity-samples/tree/main/samples_project/Assets/SampleViewer/Samples/Geocoding) - Search for an address or click on the surface to get the address of that location.